willianfalbo/dating-app/backend/README.md

 # Dating App - Backend

-This project was initially built using .NET Core 2 and it has been updated to .NET Core 3.0.
+The backend project was initially built using .NET Core 2 and it has been updated to .NET Core 3.0.

 ## Database